AnnaKiira/mastermind-game/README.md

 - [Planning Materials Document](https://docs.google.com/document/d/1cjcZTjijnJ6sMgfoG4z_IcGP5rwZv1Q7NydrabWlPio/edit?usp=sharing)

 Technologies used:
-- For the completion of this project, JavaScript, HTML, CSS and Audio has been used.
+- For the completion of this project, JavaScript, HTML, CSS and Audio have been used.

 Future enhancements:
 Future enhancements for this Mastermind project include: